The orthogonal unit group of the trivial source ring: Introduction

 {\bf Theorem A}\quad{\it The ring homomorphism $\beta_G$ is injective and its image consists of those tuples $(\chi_P)\in\bigl(\prod_{P\in\scrS_p(G)} R(K[N_G(P)/P])\bigr)^G$ which satisfy the following coherence condition:

 }

 Here, $x_p$ denotes the $p$-part of the element $x\in G$ and $\langle x_p\rangle$ the subgroup generated by $x_p$.
 We call $G$-fixed tuples $(\chi_P)$ of virtual characters satisfying the condition (C) {\em coherent tuples}.
 Theorem~A is proved in Section~\ref{sec Thm A}.
 It has also a block-wise version, see Corollary~\ref{cor Thm A blockwise} and a version related to limiting the set of vertices, see Corollary~\ref{cor Thm A with scrX}.
+These versions will be crucial when analyzing $p$-permutation equivalences between blocks in terms of the associated coherent character tuples and studying the precise relationship between isotypies and $p$-permutation equivalences, as anticipated in a future paper.

 We will present several applications of the above theorem.
 A crucial tool in these applications is Theorem~B. Although it follows immediately from \cite[Theorem~7.1]{BarsottiCarman2020} (see Theorem~\ref{thm BaCa}), we think it is worth stating it in the introduction.
 Let $S$ denote a Sylow $p$-subgroup of $G$ and let $\calF:=\calF_S(G)$ denote the resulting fusion system on $S$.
 The Burnside ring $B(\calF)$ of $\calF$ is a subring of the Burnside ring $B(S)$, see \ref{def B(calF)} for a precise definition.
 One has a natural ring homomorphism $\lambda_G\colon B(G)\to T(\calO G)$ induced by mapping a finite $G$-set $X$ to its {\em $\calO$-linearization}, the permutation $\calO G$-module $\calO X$.
 Note that Green's theory of vertices and sources and Green's indecomposability theorem imply that $\lambda_S\colon B(S)\to T(\calO S)$ is a ring isomorphism, since $S$ is a $p$-group.
 It is an easy verification that the images of the restriction maps